By Corey Lewis, CPT, CSCS

 Fat-soluble vitamins serve a variety of purposes:

 Retinol, or vitamin A, is commonly known to help eyesight, but it is important throughout the body.
 It impacts skeletal and dental health, reproductive health, DNA, and many other vital metabolic functions.
 Foods with vitamin A include orange and dark green vegetables.
 While these vegetables don’t actually contain retinol, they are a good source of beta-carotene.
-This is converted by the body into retinol.
+Your body converts it into retinol.
 Dairy and fish are primary sources of retinol and contain large amounts per serving.
 Too much retinol can hurt bone health and delay growth in children.
 Too little can lead to immune system and vision problems.

 Vitamin D helps with biological functions like the immune system and blood pressure.
 It also interacts with calcium and phosphorus to assist with bone development.
 However, you need to consume the right amount.
 Too much vitamin D can lead to impaired mental and physical growth, and excess calcium in the blood.
 By contrast, a vitamin D deficiency can lead to the skeletal disorder, rickets.